 DAMIAN HOLOWNIA

-The thesis concerns the project of a new Catholic seminary for the preparatory courses of theological studies.
-It is an articulated complex, connected to the major seminary of the Diocese of Lublin, dedicated to the first two years of the study course of aspiring priests.
+The dissertation concerns the design of a new Catholic seminary for propaedeutic courses of theological studies.
+It is a complex structure, connected to the major seminary of the Diocese of Lublin, dedicated to the first two years of the study path of aspiring priests.

-The site chosen, a secluded and wooded bend of Lake Zemborzycki, even near the city center, determines a sort of isolation of the building from the urban context to ensure confidentiality and promote the degree of awareness of the candidates in their path of life.
+The chosen site, a secluded and wooded bend in Lake Zemborzycki, although close to the city centre, results in a kind of isolation of the building from the urban context to ensure privacy and foster the degree of awareness of the candidates in their life journey.

-The work programme strikes for the density of the analysis which touches on aspects of a religious but also a social nature; The purpose is in fact to create a secluded, rigorous, almost ascetic place in which the candidates can be placed in direct relationship with the difficult path chosen.
-The author places his own work in close relationship with the vocational crisis that also crosses Eastern Europe, attributing to the strict architecture designed a role of meaningful interaction with the spiritual path of the individual.
+The work programme is striking for the density of its analysis, which touches on aspects of a religious but also social nature; the intention is in fact to create a secluded, rigorous, almost ascetic place in which candidates can place themselves in direct relation with the difficult path they have chosen.
+The author places his doing in close relation to the vocational crisis that is also crossing Eastern Europe, attributing to the severe architecture designed a role of significant interaction with the spiritual path of the individual.

-The Functional and architectural programme is complex, closely correlating places linked to the formative function with those of a spiritual nature up to those for everyday life.
-This complexity is brilliantly resolved with a cure for internal relations and with commendable exterior.
+The functional and architectural programme is complex, closely correlating places related to the educational function with those of a spiritual nature to those for everyday use.
+This complexity is brilliantly resolved with commendable care for internal and external relations.

-The program is innervated on the main path linking the functional areas and condensing in the chapel, the heart of the whole complex.
-Chapel that does not emerge in the skyline but conversely it is rooted in the size of the paths related to it.
+The programme is innervated on the main route that connects the functional areas and condenses in the chapel, the heart of the entire complex.
+A chapel that does not stand out in the skyline but instead takes root in the bed formed by the paths related to it.

-With a sure hand the author governs the difficulties of the program through a rigorous use of form and materials such as the concrete exposed to brutalistic taste and the sequence of vertical tables that accompany the main path.
+With a sure hand, the author governs the difficulties of the programme through a rigorous use of form and materials such as the brutalist flavour of exposed concrete and the sequence of vertical boards that accompany the main route.

-The Government of complexity more than the specific solution of the sacred place has favourably struck the jury proposing such work as winner of the prize.
+The governance of the complexity rather than the specific solution of the sacred place impressed the jury favourably, who proposed this work as the winner of the award.

 SECOND PRIZE